transformers

 • Interpretability at Scale: Identifying Causal Mechanisms in Alpaca (wu…, potts, goodman, 2023) - propose boundless DAS and automatically identify a circuit for math

-• N2G: A Scalable Approach for Quantifying Interpretable Neuron Representations in Large Language Models (foote, nanda, …, barez, 2023) - explain each neuron in a graph
+• N2G: A Scalable Approach for Quantifying Interpretable Neuron Representations in LLMs (foote, nanda, …, barez, 2023) - explain each neuron in a graph

-• Finding Skill Neurons in Pre-trained Transformer-based Language Models - some individual neurons are predictive of the final task (dubbed “skill neurons’)
+• Finding Skill Neurons in Pre-trained Transformer-based Language Models (wang et al. 2022) - some individual neurons are predictive of the final task (dubbed “skill neurons’)

 • thread (elhage…olah, 2021)